Discovering Causal Signals in Images: Observational causal discovery

 \subsection{Examples of observable causal footprints}

-Here we illustrate two types of observable causal footprints.
+Let us illustrate two types of observable causal footprints.

 First, consider a linear additive noise model $Y \leftarrow f(X)+E$, where the cause $X$ and the noise $E$ are two \emph{independent} uniform random variables with bounded range, and the mechanism $f$ is a linear function (Figure~\ref{fig:footprints:anm:a}).
-Crucially, it is impossible to construct a linear additive noise model $X \leftarrow f'(Y) + E'$ where the new cause $Y$ and the new noise $E'$ are two \emph{independent} random variables (except in degenerate cases).
-This is illustrated in Figure~\ref{fig:footprints:anm:b}, where the variance of the new noise variable $E'$ varies across different locations of the new cause variable $Y$, and is depicted by red bars.
+Crucially, it is impossible to construct a linear additive noise model $X \leftarrow \tilde{f}(Y) + \tilde{E}$ where the new cause $Y$ and the new noise $\tilde{E}$ are two \emph{independent} random variables (except in degenerate cases).
+This is illustrated in Figure~\ref{fig:footprints:anm:b}, where the variance of the new noise variable $\tilde{E}$ varies (as depicted in red bars) across different locations of the new cause variable $Y$.
 Therefore, the ICM assumption is satisfied for the correct causal direction $X \to Y$ but violated for the wrong causal direction $Y \to X$.
-This asymmetry makes the cause distinguishable from the effect \citep{HoyJanMooPetetal09}.
-Here, the relevant footprint is the independence between $X$ and $E$.\footnote{A simple exercise reveals that whenever the cause variable $X$ and the noise variable $E$ are two independent Gaussian random variables, the symmetry of the distribution $P(X,Y)$ renders cause and effect indistinguishable under the linear additive noise model.}
+This asymmetry makes cause distinguishable from effect \citep{HoyJanMooPetetal09}.
+Here, the relevant footprint is the independence between $X$ and $E$.

-Second, consider a new observational sample where $X \to Y$, where $f$ is a monotonic function, and where $Y=f(X)$ deterministically.
-The causal relationship $X \to Y$ is deterministic, and so the noise-based footprints from the previous paragraphs are rendered useless.
+Second, consider a new observational sample where $X \to Y$, $Y=f(X)$, and $f$ is a monotone function.
+The causal relationship $X \to Y$ is deterministic, so the noise-based footprints from the previous paragraphs are rendered useless.
 Let us assume that $P(X)$ is a uniform distribution.
-Then, the probability density function of the effect $Y$ increases whenever the slope of $f$ decreases, as depicted by Figure~\ref{fig:footprints:igci}.
+Then, the probability density function of the effect $Y$ increases whenever the derivative $f'$ decreases, as depicted by Figure~\ref{fig:footprints:igci}.
 Loosely speaking, the shape of the effect distribution $P(Y)$ is thus not independent of the mechanism $f$.
 In this example, ICM is satisfied under the correct causal direction $X \to Y$, but violated under the wrong causal direction $Y \to X$ \citep{DanJanMooZscSteZhaSch10}.
 Again, this asymmetry renders the cause distinguishable from the effect \cite{DanJanMooZscSteZhaSch10}.
-Here, the relevant footprint is a form of independence between the density of $X$ and the slope of $f$.
+Here, the relevant footprint is a form of independence between the density of $X$ and $f'$.